2020 Priority State Chambers

 With these critical issues on the line, a coming redistricting process in 2022, and a dizzying array of thousands of elections next year, focus is a strategic imperative for TFC.

-As of April 2020, TFC has completed 423 projects for 217 campaigns, including a major deployment to Virginia in 2019, where the State House and State Senate are both two seats away from flipping control this November.
+As of August 2020, TFC has completed almost 600 projects for 366 campaigns, including a major deployment to Virginia in 2019, where the State House and State Senate both flipped blue in November 2019.
+TFC worked on 38 campaigns in Virginia plus the House and Senate Caucus digital work.

 We’re ready to continue scaling our work, and super excited to announce our 2020 state legislative priority list.